rajinder-yadav/micro_test/README.md

 ## Capturing Test Output

-You can redirect the test output to a file using the following command on Linux:
+If the test program is called 'micro_tester', you can redirect the test output to a file using the following command on Linux or Mac:
 ```
 ./micro_tester &> test.log
 ```